iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md

 ### Returns:

-The address to which the funds got consolidated
+The address to which the funds got consolidated.

 ## `reattach()`